-Melissa McGarry has been with Coventry & Apricus for more than 10 years and oversees multiple network products including its Outcomes-based Network Program, Exclusive Provider Program, Specialty Networks, Telemedicine Networks and Auto Network.
-She has more than 30 years' experience in the health care industry with deep knowledge of networks, network products, utilization management, and behavioral health.
-Melissa holds a B.A. in Psychology from The University of Texas at Austin and a Master's in Educational Psychology from the University of North Texas.
+Melissa McGarry has been with Coventry & Apricus for more than 10 years and oversees multiple network products including its Outcomes-based Network Program, Exclusive Provider Program, Specialty, Telemedicine, and Auto Network.
+She has 30+ years' experience in the health care industry with deep knowledge of networks, network products, utilization management, and behavioral health.